-Billions of coral “babies” were born in Australia this year, after 25 years of mass bleaching events and death
+Billions of coral “babies” were born in Australia last year, after 25 years of mass bleaching events and death

 After two decades of bad news, we finally have some good news from the Great Barrier Reef – the coral are spawning by the billions!